InteractionDesignFoundation/handbook/guides/OKR/05-assess-your-okrs.md

 -   Were our OKRs aligned with the IxDF’s broader strategies?
 -   Did they keep us focused on delivering value to customers?
 -   Did we feel connected to our OKRs?
--   What have we learnt from this quarter?
+-   What have we learned from this quarter?
 How do we lift the bar moving into the coming quarter?

 ## Hold the Quarterly Meeting